dsashid/PulsePrediction/README.md

   - `NN_pulsepredict.m` : classifies modes using NN
   - `heartRateDetector`: calculates heart rate by using number of QRS complexes and multiplying by corresponding factor

-Note: to run `heartRateDetector.m`, you must need a 10 second ECG clip. `heartRateDetector.m` does not work on scalogram data.
+Note: to run `heartRateDetector.m`, you must have a 10 second ECG clip. `heartRateDetector.m` does not work on scalogram data.